27rogi/Homabric/README.md

 - ⭐ Using GUI for teleportation and viewing all home information.
 - ⭐ Editing home icons for GUI with support for modded items.
 - ⭐ Ability to easily configure the mod and view player locations.
-- ⭐ Teleport cooldown with ability to prevent teleportation if player moved or got damaged.
+- ⭐ Teleport timeout with ability to prevent teleportation if player moved or got damaged.

+#### Planned features

+- [ ] Ability to define teleport timeout using permissions.
+- [ ] Ability to define `/home` command aliases in config.
+- [ ] Rewrite code for better readability.

 ### Languages